Become a Drug Dog Handler: Education and Career Roadmap

-Requirements to Become a Drug Dog Handler
+Do I Want to Be a Drug Dog Handler?

-An individual must be a law-enforcement officer before receiving handler training.
+An individual must be a law enforcement officer before receiving handler training.
 After sufficient training, handler and dog teams must pass tests to become certified with state and federal agencies.
 The following table outlines common requirements to become a drug dog handler:

 |Degree Level||Formal education beyond high school may not be required, though an associate's or bachelor's degree may be preferred by some agencies*|

 |Degree Field||Criminal justice or related field*|

 |Experience||Work experience could be preferred, but not required*|

 |Key Skills||Ability to multitask, communication skills, leadership skills, perceptiveness*|